otgrkiss/vagrant-docker-haproxy-tls/Readme.md

 ### Test your TLS Configuration with OWASP O-Saft

-The VM contains an installation of [OWASP O-Saft](https://www.owasp.org/index.php/O-Saft) in the Vagrant home directory.
+The docker-compose.yml defines a [OWASP O-Saft](https://www.owasp.org/index.php/O-Saft) container with a command to check the SSL configuration of HAProxy.

-To test your configuration you can use the `+check` argument:
+To test your configuration you can simply run the following command:

-`./o-saft +check localhost | tee localhost-check.txt`
+`docker-compose up --no-color osaft | less`

+*(`| less` makes the console output scrollable, `| tee <filename>` saves the console output to a file)*

 ## Weitere Aufgaben